Ngā putanga | Our outcomes

-Our outcome indicators represent movement towards our longer-term goals and are trend-based.
-They need to be viewed over the long term (multi-year) and are not wholly within MBIE’s control.
-However, they provide a view of whether we are moving in the right direction towards the outcomes.
+Our outcome indicators represent movement towards our longer-term goals and are trend based.
+They need to be viewed over the long term (multi-year) and often reflect the efforts of many actors, including MBIE.
+They provide a view of whether the indicators are moving in the right direction.
 All outcome indicators are reported using the most up-to-date data available at the time of analysis.
 An example of our detailed trend analysis is provided for each outcome, in the format of a graph.

 In this section

-New Zealand’s natural environment is important to our sense of identity and has great cultural and recreational significance.
+Aotearoa New Zealand’s natural environment is important to the country’s sense of identity and has great cultural and recreational significance.
 It also supports much economic activity.